zzragnar0kzz/ckau/README.md

 - Do not use `-q` with a `<mask>` value less than or equal to 8 unless you are prepared to wait.
 For a long time.
 - The preceding also applies to CIDR IPv4 ranges supplied as any of `<hosts>` with `-s`.

+ckau is provided AS-IS, with ABSOLUTELY NO WARRANTY, EXPRESS OR IMPLIED, of any kind.
+The user assumes any and all risk associated with use of the software.